AWARD GUIDE 2016-17 (pdf)

 - There are funds left over after your registration charges and other costs are paid.

 Your initial financial aid offer is an estimate based on full-time enrollment.
 The amount of funds disbursed to you will be adjusted based on actual number of enrolled units.
 If units are added after your initial disbursement, you may have an additional disbursement of financial aid.
+If units are dropped after your disbursement, you may have a decrease of financial aid resulting in a repay due back to the school.
 Access your Student Center to review carefully your financial aid offer.
 Also view University Census, when awards are adjusted for enrollment.

 Note to Borrowers of Alternative/Private loans: Because of processing needs, the first possible payment of an alternative loan will be the Thursday of the second week of classes each semester.